therealharshit/www-v2/src/constants/MarkdownFiles/posts/2025-07-07-dmp-25-therealharshit-week05.md

 ## Challenges & How I Overcame Them

 - **Challenge:** Parsing Markdown in a VTE terminal widget.
-  **Solution:** Since VTE terminal views don’t support rich text natively, I built a custom parser to translate basic Markdown into stylized terminal output using spacing, symbols, and ANSI codes.
+  **Solution:** Since VTE doesn't support rich text natively, I built a custom parser to translate basic Markdown into stylized terminal output using spacing, symbols, and ANSI codes.

 - **Challenge:** Running the model locally on CPU.
   **Solution:** Faced performance limitations due to lack of GPU support.
 To address this, I explored the option of offloading model inference to AWS.